 In June 2018, the Company signed a binding letter of intent to enter into a lease for office and laboratory space in White City, London.
 The letter of intent required the Company to enter into a ten-year lease provided that the landlord completed the required leasehold improvements described in the agreement.
-The leasehold improvements completed and the lease commenced in January 2019.
+The leasehold improvements were completed and the lease commenced in January 2019.
 The Company has the option to terminate the lease in November 2026.
 In addition to base rent, the Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
 These costs are considered to be variable lease payments and are not included in the determination of the lease's right-of-use asset or lease liability.
 The lease agreement includes an option to lease additional space.
-As of March 31, 2019 and December 31, 2018, the Company capitalized \$7.4 million and \$6.6 million, respectively, as leasehold improvements.
+As of June 30, 2019, the Company capitalized \$7.2 million and as leasehold improvements and \$0.8 million as assets under construction.
+As of December 31, 2018, the Company capitalized \$6.6 million of leasehold improvements as assets under construction.

 In September 2018, the Company signed a binding letter of intent to enter into a lease for manufacturing space in Enfield, United Kingdom.
 The letter of intent required the Company to enter into a 15-year lease provided that the landlord completed the required leasehold improvements described in the agreement.
 The Company executed lease agreements for three manufacturing space units, each for 15-year lease terms.
 The leases commenced in February 2019 with option to terminate the lease in February 2029.
 In addition to base rent, the Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
 These costs are considered to be variable lease payments and are not included in the determination of the lease's right-of-use asset or lease liability.
-The Company has capitalized \$0.6 million as leasehold improvements as of March 31, 2019.
-As of December 31, 2018 there were no leasehold improvements.
+The Company has capitalized \$1.2 million of leasehold improvements as assets under construction as of June 30, 2019.
+As of December 31, 2018 there were no leasehold improvements under construction.